“We’re bringing the soccer team snacks next Saturday,” my husband said casually.

 He thought apples sounded fine.

-Soccer Game Snacks
+The Soccer Game Snacks Conundrum

 The anxiety around this soccer team snack decision had nothing to do with the snack really.

 Well, maybe a little bit.
-I didn’t want to blow my first small town kid’s sports related assignment and be known as the soccer mom who brought “insert whatever would have been a disgraceful snack choice here.”
+I didn’t want to blow my first small-town kid’s sports-related assignment and be known as the soccer mom who brought “insert whatever would have been a disgraceful snack choice here.”

 I mean was this soccer snack going to be fueling future World Cup Stars?
 Would the other moms and dads be documenting the soccer team snack in their highly organized child scrapbooks?
 What if I messed up and brought raisins and cheese sticks and everyone got gassy?
 I’m pretty sure there is a permanent parental record for that kind of stuff.